panictriggers/snapcatch/README.md

 Since most Android ROMs mount their `sdcard` and `emulated` storages as `no-exec`, you can't use `./snapcatch.sh`.

 However, you can run the script by launching a new shell: `sh snapcatch.sh`

+## Little sidenote
+The attack works best when you just opened the app and downloaded everything